What makes good screenplay exposition? I compare some exposition in the Raiders of the Lost Ark screenplay with a user-submitted script.

 “I loved the movie Django Unchained, but the script was too long…” “The Dark Knight made us millions, but the script was 167 pages, so let’s not do that ever again…” …Said no one ever.
-Yet, if you’re lucky enough … Read More
+Yet, if you’re lucky enough to get your script into the hands of someone who can make or break your … Read more

 5 Quick Ways to Get a Script Reader to Love Your Script

 As Sun Tzu once said, “There are good screenwriters, and there are bad screenwriters.”
-And while much of the difference between the two can only be measured with abstract criteria (such as “talent,” and “chutzpah,” and “originality,”) the fact is, there are several key criteria good … Read More
+And while much of the difference between the two can only be measured with abstract criteria (such as “talent,” and “chutzpah,” and “originality,”) the fact is, there are several key criteria good screenwriters do with their screenplays that are not only concrete, measurable, and observable, but also, in … Read more

 Writing an “audience draft” to kick your script in the pants

 Is your screenplay about the audience?
 Or is it all about you?
 My company has read a lot of scripts.
 Thousands.
 Hundreds of thousands!
-(Okay, well, not hundreds of thousands.)
+(Okay, well, not hundreds of thousands, yet.)
 Good scripts, bad scripts, mediocre scripts.
-And they’ve all had their … Read More
+And they’ve all had their positives and minuses.
+And super-minuses.
+But there’s one major commonality across all less-than-stellar spec … Read more

 How to tell you’re reading a terrible screenplay